allenai/allennlp/docs/tutorials/getting_started/laziness.md

 that allow this lazy behavior, and how to handle this laziness when training a model.

-If you're not interested in the details, there's an extremely brief [How-To](../how_to/laziness.md) that just tells you the steps to follow.
-But really you should be interested in the details.

 ## You specify laziness in the `DatasetReader` constructor

 If you look at the [constructor](https://github.com/allenai/allennlp/blob/master/allennlp/data/dataset_readers/dataset_reader.py#L43)